changzhiai/IANN/README.md

 ## 7. LAMMPS Interface

-IANN models can be used as interatomic potentials in LAMMPS molecular dynamics simulations.
+IANN models can be used as interatomic potentials in LAMMPS molecular dynamics simulations (Support GPU).

+### Use an IANN model with LAMMPS

-### Exporting Models
+#### Exporting Models

+First, you need to have a trained model with torch format, which can be obtained by running the training script.
+Then convert the model to the torchscript format as follows:

 ```python
 from iann.plugins.converter import convert_model_for_lammps